While psychotherapists come from many different backgrounds and practice in various settings, they all benefit from initial and ongoing training.

 In this article, we’ve gathered some of the best podcasts about learning new skills, strengthening existing ones, and improving how you manage your business and become part of a professional community.

 Try out a few podcasts, find hosts that are both engaging and knowledgeable, and follow those that deepen your understanding while maintaining your enthusiasm.

 Before you continue, we thought you might like to download three Positive Psychology Exercises for free.
 These science-based exercises explore fundamental aspects of positive psychology including strengths, values, and self-compassion and will give you the tools to enhance the wellbeing of your clients, students, or employees.

 4 Best Psychotherapy Podcasts

-A successful psychotherapist must be skilled at helping people with mental illnesses and emotional difficulties but also be able to find clients and run a successful business.
-As a result, it is essential to become part of the broader community of psychotherapy professionals and maintain awareness of the latest practices and advances in mental health practices.
+A successful psychotherapist must be skilled at helping people with mental illnesses and emotional difficulties and also be able to find clients and run a successful business.
+As a result, it is essential to become part of the broader community of psychotherapy professionals and maintain awareness of the latest best practices and advances in mental health.